Home Food and wine11+ great picnic spots in Ottawa and beyond

 Less than an hour south of Ottawa at Iroquois Beach, you can watch oceangoing ships that have just passed through the nearby Iroquois Locks continue their journey to the Atlantic via the St. Lawrence Seaway.
 Along with picnic tables, you’ll find change rooms, washrooms and lots of free parking.
 Check out my post about Iroquois and nearby Morrisburg for tips on shopping and restaurants in the area (sadly, the Morrisburg Thai restaurant where I bought the treats in the photo above closed the week after my visit).

-Sure, you’re not going to try these picnic spots on the spur of the moment, as reaching them from Ottawa will take some time and planning.
+Sure, you’re not going to try this picnic spot on the spur of the moment, as reaching it from Ottawa will take some time and planning.
 But, hey, isn’t that what road tripping is all about?
 Pack up the cooler and hit the highway!

 Lake Superior Provincial Park, near Wawa, Ontario